If you’re moving home you’ll need to update your address with TV Licensing.

 Here are some 2021 TV License facts you may find interesting:

-So, hopefully this answers everything you need to know about TV licence change of address.
+So, hopefully this answers everything you need to know about TV licence change of address online.
 We’ve covered how much your TV licence costs, how to get a refund on your TV licence, whether or not you can transfer it to someone else and loads more.
 If you are in the process of moving, definitely check out this moving house checklist.